SchumacherFM/blog-cs/content/posts/2015/2015-01-01-magento2-events.md

 url: magento2-list-of-all-dispatched-events
 ---

-This on going updated post which lists all dispatched events in Magento2.
+This on going updated post lists all dispatched events in Magento2.

 Current version: 0.42.0-beta2